midoriarmstrong/stardewseasonalitems/README.md

-# Seasonal Items
+# Out of Season Bonuses
-Adjusts sell prices of seasonal items in Stardew Valley based on whether they are in season.
+Adds bonuses to sell prices and friendship points when gifting for items that are out of season.

+## Features
+* Increases sell prices by 10% the season after item is in season, 15% two seasons after, and 20% three seasons after, as applicable
+* Similarly increases friendship bonus by same percentages based on time since growth season

 ## Requirements
 [SMAPI](https://github.com/Pathoschild/SMAPI/releases) 1.15 or above.